pixiv/pixiv-novel-parser/README.md

     $ npm install pixiv-novel-parser --save

-And use it as follows:
+And require it from your project:

 ```javascript
 var Parser = require('pixiv-novel-parser').Parser;